-The Windows operating system detects and re-links a previously-installed printer if:
+The Windows operating system detects and re-links a previously-installed printer under the following conditions:

-if printer power is turned on when the PC has finished rebooting the OS.
+If printer power is turned on when the PC has finished rebooting the Windows OS.

-Ignore the "new device detected" warnings and close the Taskbar prompts.
-Wait several seconds for the operating system to match the printer to the driver software.
+Ignore any New Device Detected warnings and close the taskbar prompts.
+Wait several seconds for the Windows OS to match the printer to the driver software.
 The warnings will disappear, and the printer should now be ready to begin printing.